Lala Kent Heartbroken: ‘My Mind Is In A Fog. My Heart Is Broken Into A Million Pieces’

 Tilikum spent over 30 years in captivity, but he was sold to SeaWorld after the accident in Canada back in 1990, according to the documentary Blackfish.
 It was here where he was used in the breeding program, even though he had a history of killing a trainer.
 Almost 20 years to the day of killing the Canadian trainer, Tilikum pulled trainer Dawn Brancheau into the water in Orlando.
 Since her death, people have been split about SeaWorld’s treatment of these animals.
 And while Lala Kent appears furious with the theme park, many people are defending the park’s decision to keep the whale in captivity.

 “F*ck you SeaWorld, u don’t give a shit about his passing.
-U the fact that sum ppl r still dumb enough 2 buy a ticket. #nomore 2017,” Lala Kent added in a separate tweet, sharing that she’s had enough of the way SeaWorld treats its animals and she wanted to campaign to get the whales released from captivity.
+U the fact that sum ppl r still dumb enough 2 buy a ticket. #nomore 2017,” Lala Kent added in a separate tweet, sharing that she’s had enough of the way SeaWorld treats its animals, and she wanted to campaign to get the whales released from captivity.

 “This is unequivocally false, and hopefully you take the time to educate yourself on the world class care they receive,” one person wrote to Lala Kent in defense of SeaWorld, while another added, “they don’t need hate in this hard time.
 He was a beloved member of their family.
 Spread love not hate.”